 Tables should include a concise summary of the table data, and row and column tags to aid users accessing the data with assistive devices.

-Color, when used appropriately and judiciously, can enhance a web page and give it appeal.
+Color, when used appropriately and judiciously, can enhance a web page.
 However, color presents challenges, mainly for accessibility.
 The ALA website has been designed to use color appropriately, and the style sheet provides for the colors of headings, text, etc., in the various areas of the pages.
-It is not anticipated that content pages will need to use custom colors often, if at all.
+It is not anticipated that content pages will need to use custom colors often, if ever.

 Appropriate use of colored text